DickinsonCollege/FarmData2/README.md

 FarmData2 is powered by the farmOS open source project.

+Significant support and assistance with FarmData2 has been received from [The Non-Profit FOSS Institute](https://npfi.org/).

 The development of FarmData2 has received partial support from:
 * The GNOME Community Engagement Challenge (Phase 1 Winner).
 * The National Science Foundation (DUE-2013069) - Collaborative Research: Broadening Participation in Computing through Authentic, Collaborative Engagement with Computing for the Greater Good.